 Report installed private sector-owned renewable energy/energy efficient generation capacity with at least one of the following attributes:

 a.
-Fueled by flowing water, sun, wind, or biogas.
+Fueled by sun, wind, or biogas.

 b.
 Fueled in part or whole by manure or woody (EAB) biomass, optimized for minimal air and other environmental impacts and for energy efficiency and water conservation.